1jamesthompson1/HF_Automation/README.md

 Ignore the black marks as they are put there for privacy reasons.
 The highlighted parts are what is important.

 #### Example
-Here is an exmaple of it in action (A conversion for HF30m):
+Here is an exmaple of it in action (A NTC for HF6m):
 ![demo](instructionGifs/demo.gif)